Opportunities for prospective students and postdoctoral researchers

-• Undergrads: Undergraduate students are always welcome to contact us about research opportunities.
-See below for more information.
+• Undergraduate students: Undergraduate students interested in research opportunities are welcome to contact us (see below for details).

-Our research group is comprised of undergraduates, graduate students, and postdoctoral researchers in the Department of Environmental Sciences at the University of Virginia (UVA)Enthusiasm for science, self-motivation, a strong work ethic, and a collaborative, collegial attitude are vital to success in our group.
+Our research group includes undergraduate, graduate, and postdoctoral researchers in the Department of Environmental Sciences at the University of Virginia.
+We value curiosity, intellectual independence, strong quantitative thinking, and a collaborative approach to scientific research.

-Graduate students and postdocs are expected to develop their own independent research ideas, but should share common lab interests in ecology at population and community scales.
-Because our work is largely empirical, prospective students should be primarily interested in experimental field ecology and statistical modeling of field observations.
-To learn about the research questions that we ask and methods that we use, please read about our research themes and recent publications
+Graduate students and postdocs are expected to develop independent research questions and take intellectual ownership of their projects.
+All researchers in the lab should share broad intellectual interests in ecology at population and community scales.
+Because our work is largely empirical, prospective students should be primarily interested in experimental field ecology and statistical modeling of ecological data.
+To learn about the research questions that we ask and methods that we use, please read our research themes and recent publications

-After leaving our research group, many students have gone on to stellar careers in ecology, marine biology, conservation, management, and environmental science in academic, private, and government sectors.
+After leaving our research group, many students and postdocs have gone on to successful careers in ecology, marine biology, conservation, management, and environmental science in academic, private, and government sectors.
 Others have found equally fulfilling work applying their skills in related fields, such as veterinary medicine and biomedical research.

 Postdoctoral researchers

-We currently do not have any advertised postdoctoral positions.
-However, prospective postdoctoral researchers should reach out about opportunities for collaboration, particularly those interested in applying for a postdoctoral fellowship or authoring an external grant proposal to support their postdoctoral position.
+Prospective postdoctoral researchers are welcome to reach out about opportunities for collaboration, particularly those interested in applying for a postdoctoral fellowship or authoring an external grant proposal to support their postdoctoral position.
 There is a list of potential postdoctoral funding opportunities at the bottom of the page.

 Graduate students

-Please note that prospective graduate students must have some prior research experience, such as an undergraduate research project, senior honors thesis, research internship, employment as a research technician, or professional experience in a related field (e.g., conservation, management, data science).
+Coursework, research topics, and thesis committees in the program often have a strong interdisciplinary component.
+Prospective Ph.D. students are expected to have substantial research experience, such as a Master’s thesis; an independent undergraduate research project, senior honors thesis, or research internships; employment as a research technician; or professional experience in a related field (e.g., conservation, management, data science).

 Information on how to apply and further details of the program are provided by the Department of Environmental Sciences and the College of Arts and Sciences.
-Please keep in mind that faculty sponsorship is critical for successful admission to the graduate program.
+Strong faculty sponsorship is critical for admission to the graduate program.

 Undergraduate students